-Liaison Partners are eligible to participate in the APCERT POC Arrangements.
-Strategic Partners may also be considered for inclusion in the APCERT POC Arrangements on a case by case basis, subject to SC approval.
+Liaison Partners are eligible to participate in APCERT PoC arrangements.
+Strategic Partners may also be considered for inclusion in APCERT PoC arrangements on a case by case basis, subject to SC approval.

-Liaison and Strategic Partners engaging with APCERT in its POC Arrangements agree to abide by the APCERT POC Arrangements policies and guidelines where applicable to the Participating External CERTs/CSIRTs.
+Liaison and Strategic Partners engaging with APCERT in the PoC arrangements agree to abide by the APCERT PoC Arrangements Policy and guidelines, including where applicable to Participating External CERTs/CSIRTs.